Use This Easy Formula to Make the Best Pasta Salad Every Time

-Whether you're making an Italian pasta salad, a Greek pasta salad, an Asian pasta salad, or the Easy Tuna Pasta Salad demonstrated in the video above, you'll use the same basic formula so you get the right balance of ingredients.
+Whether you're making an Italian pasta salad, a Greek pasta salad, an Asian pasta salad, or the Easy Tuna Pasta Salad, you'll use the same basic formula so you get the right balance of ingredients.
 The ingredients themselves will change, but the formula will stay the same.

 1. Cook 1 Pound of Pasta